Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 A charming riverfront town on North Carolina’s coast that’s steeped in history.

 New Bern is a small, but historical city nestled along the intersection of two rivers on North Carolina’s coast.
-It’s a great destination for visitors of all ages, but history buffs and young families may especially like it here.
+History buffs and young families will especially like it here.

 There are a variety of things to do in New Bern, and it’s a place you can explore by land and sea.
 Wander its charming and peaceful downtown, and enjoy boating, paddleboarding, and kayaking, too.